 JACL is currently accepting applications for the Norman Y. Mineta Fellowship, Daniel K. Inouye Fellowship and Mike M. Masaoka Congressional Fellowship.
 Each paid Fellowship will last for a period of at least one year and is located in Washington, D.C.
 For questions, please email firstname.lastname@example.org, or call 202-223-1240.

-JACL is seeking one Mineta Fellow and one Inouye Fellow and two Masaoka Congressional Fellows to begin as early as August 2017.
-Applications for the Mineta/Inouye Fellowship and Masaoka Fellowships should be emailed to Stephanie Nitahara at email@example.com no later than 11:59pm EST, Monday, July 17, 2017.
+JACL is seeking one Mineta Fellow and one Inouye Fellow to begin as early as August 2017.
+Applications for the Mineta/Inouye Fellowships should be emailed to David Inoue at email@example.com no later than 11:59pm EDT, Monday, July 31, 2017.
+Masaoka Fellowships are accepted on a rolling basis as space is available.

 Norman Y. Mineta Fellowship and Daniel K. Inouye Fellowship